supabase/cli/docs/supabase/functions/serve.md

    * By default, creating an inspector session for the main worker is not allowed, but this flag allows it.
    * Other behaviors follow the `inspect-mode` flag mentioned above.

-Additionally, the following properties can be customised via `supabase/config.toml` under `edge_runtime` section.
+Additionally, the following properties can be customized via `supabase/config.toml` under `edge_runtime` section.

 1. `inspector_port`
    * The port used to listen to the Inspector session, defaults to 8083.